lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: pathbar-location.png

 pcmanfm-qt has options when right clicking has special options for dealing with archives such as tar or zip files.
-To extract the files in the current directory right click and select extract here.
-You can also extract to another location with right clicking and selecting extract to and a dialog will pop up showing to where to extract the file.
+To extract the files in the current directory right click and select :menuslection:`Extract Here`.
+You can also extract to another location with right clicking and selecting :menuselection:`Extract to` and a dialog will pop up showing to where to extract the file.

 Searching for Files
 -------------------